-Analytic Geometry I, II

-Prerequisite for MTH 141: Either a passing grade in a departmental placement exam, or a grade of C or better in MTH 140.
+Analytic Geometry I, II 4 credits each Prerequisite for MTH 141: Either a passing grade in a departmental placement exam, or a grade of C or better in MTH 140.
 Three years of high school mathematics including trigonometry are expected.